 Bureau of Land Management, Interior.

-The Bureau of Land Management (BLM) is adjusting certain special recreation permit fees for various recreation activities on BLM administered Public Lands and related waters.
-The BLM is adjusting the minimum fee for commercial, competitive and organized group activities or events.Start Further Info
+The Bureau of Land Management (BLM) is adjusting certain Special Recreation Permit (SRP) fees for various recreation activities on BLM-administered public lands and related waters.
+The BLM is adjusting the minimum fee for commercial, competitive, and organized group activities and events, and assigned sites.

 FOR FURTHER INFORMATION CONTACT: